pwang649/myWiki/docs/Reinforcement Learning/DP.md

 #### Asynchronous Dynamic Programming

 - Instead of backing up all states in parallel, we can pick any state to be the root of the backup and plugin the new value functions for the next iterations
-- Reduced computation and guanranteed convergence if all the states are selected at least sometimes
+- Reduced computation and guaranteed convergence if all the states are selected at least sometimes
 - Three simple ideas
     - In-place dynamic programming
-    - Prioritised sweeping
+    - Prioritized sweeping
     - Real-time dynamic programming

 ##### In-place dynamic programming

-- Synchronous value iteration stores two copies of value function,old of the leaves and the new of the root state, for all $s \in S$
+- Synchronous value iteration stores two copies of the value function, old of the leaves and the new of the root state, for all $s \in S$
     $$
     \begin{gather*}
     v_{new}(s) \leftarrow \max_{a \in A} (R_s^a + \gamma \sum_{s' \in S} P^a_{ss^{'}} v_{old}(s^{'})) \\